metamath/lamp-guide/docs/index.md

 ![In explorer, expand a label to show its proof](explorer-expand-label.png)

+Many capabiliities are available in a displayed proof.

 Again, you can use the text selector to copy useful portions of any statement.

 You can also "show types", which shows the proof that a given expression has the given correct types.
 Metamath proofs include proofs of the types of each expression;
 you can decide whether or not to see this.

+Clicking on a use of a hypothesis step id will move the display to that step.
+Clicking on a reference will show a tab proving that reference.
+At the beginning of the statement is a small "+" (reveal/hide), where you can reveal or hide a visualization of that step.

 ## Help, feedback, and contributions